kubeflow/katib/README.md

 ## Web UI

-Katib provides a Web UI based on ModelDB( https://github.com/mitdbg/modeldb ).
-The ingress setting is defined in [`manifests/modeldb/frontend/ingress.yaml`](manifests/modeldb/frontend/ingress.yaml)
+Katib provides a Web UI based on ModelDB(https://github.com/mitdbg/modeldb).The ingress setting is defined in [`manifests/modeldb/frontend/ingress.yaml`](manifests/modeldb/frontend/ingress.yaml)

 ## TensorBoard Integration

-In addition to TensorFlow, other deep learning frameworks (e.g. PyTorch, MXNet) support TnsorBoard format logging.
+In addition to TensorFlow, other deep learning frameworks (e.g. PyTorch, MXNet) support TensorBoard format logging.
 Katib integrates with TensorBoard easily.
-To use TensorBoard from Katib, we define a persistent volume claim and set mount config for the Study.
-Katib search each trial log in `{pvc mount path}/logs/{Study ID}/{Trial ID}`.
+To use TensorBoard from Katib, we define a persistent volume claim and set the mount config for the Study.
+Katib searches each trial log in `{pvc mount path}/logs/{Study ID}/{Trial ID}`.
 `{{STUDY_ID}}` and  `{{TRIAL_ID}}` in the Studyconfig file are replaced the corresponding value when creating each job.
-See example `conf/tf-nmt.yml` that is a config for parameter tuning of [tensorflow/nmt](https://github.com/tensorflow/nmt).
+See example `conf/tf-nmt.yml` which is a config for parameter tuning of [tensorflow/nmt](https://github.com/tensorflow/nmt).

 ```bash
 ./katib-cli -s gpu-node2:30678 -f ../conf/tf-nmt.yml Createstudy